-If you really want to impress this year, this is the one.
+If you really want to impress people but expend as little effort as possible, this appetizer is just the thing.
 Use my make-ahead tips below and you’ll be amazed at how effortlessly you can pull together this showstopper of an appetizer.

 If you can’t get smoked mackerel, smoked trout works beautifully.

 For the pâté:

 Zest of ½ lemon

 Juice of ½ lemon, or less if it’s a juicy one

 1 cup flour

 1 cup milk